 rSpeed -= 254

-Once we have set the threshold, we can proceed with tracking objects of this color using OpenMV's built-in blob detection.
-This process involves multiple steps and is executed in the main loop.
-Here's an overview of the steps:
+Once we’ve set the colour threshold, we can track objects of that colour using OpenMV’s built-in blob detection.
+This is a multi-step process executed in the main loop.

-Next, adjust the thresholds until the tracked color is clearly defined in the binary image.
-Copy and store the LAB Threshold values in a variable for use when the Rover is armed.
-Here is an example of these values:
+Adjust the thresholds in the OpenMV IDE until the tracked colour is clearly defined in the binary image.
+Copy and store the LAB threshold values in a variable for use when the Rover is armed:

-2. Apply thresholding to identify all the blobs that match the defined color.
+- Apply thresholding to identify all blobs that match the defined colour.

-3. Since the largest blob is likely the object being tracked, save its position
+- The largest blob is likely the object being tracked, save its position.

-4. These coordinates can then be used to adjust the Rover based on the object’s position in the snapshot.
+- Use the coordinates to adjust the Rover based on the object’s position in the snapshot.

 sensor.reset() # Reset and initialise the sensor